godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 Keyframing IK
 ~~~~~~~~~~~~~

-When editing IK chains, is is not neccesary to select the whole chain to
+When editing IK chains, is is not necessary to select the whole chain to
 add keyframes.
 Selecting the endpoint of the chain and inserting a
 keyframe will automatically insert keyframes until the chain base too.
 This makes the task of animating extremities much simpler.